Coder130803/Fan-engagement_Cricket_Sentient-analysis/README.md

 # Fan-engagement_Cricket_Sentient-analysis

-Sentient Analysis model that gives emotion recommendations for cricket fans bassed on their heart rate Usign basic recurrent neural networks for emotion predictions Emotions are pre determined using statistical features
+Sentient Analysis model that gives emotion recommendations for cricket fans based on their heart rate

+Using basic recurrent neural networks for emotion predictions

+Emotions are pre-determined using statistical features